mohamedmakram1/mohamedmakram1/README.md

-- 👋 Hi, I’m @mohamedmakram1
+- 👋 Hi, I’m Mohammed Makram
-- 👀 I’m interested in Embedded Systems
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning more about Autonomous Vehicle
+- I just finished my military service
+- there is no repo for my graduation project because it was sponsored by Siemens company, and unfortunately I don't have the right to publish what we have developed

 <!---